About the Library

-The library’s collections serve the Law School’s faculty and students, the University community, and the regional legal community.
+The library’s collections serve the University of Pennsylvania Carey Law School’s faculty and students, the University community, and the regional legal community.
 Two-thirds of the one million volumes in our collection consist of American primary materials (cases, statutes, regulations, etc.) and secondary sources such as journals, scholarly monographs, loose-leaf services, and federal legislative histories.

 Foreign, international and comparative law materials comprise a third of Biddle’s total collection.
 Biddle extensively collects treaties, decisions of international courts, and official documents of the European Union, United Nations, World Trade Organization, and other key international institutions.
 National laws and court decisions are also collected, with particularly strong holdings for the United Kingdom, Canada, India, Australia, France, Germany, and Poland.
 Historical strengths of the collection include 19th and early 20th century sources in English, French, German, Roman, Eastern European, Soviet/Russian, and Latin American law.

 Biddle also subscribes to an array of databases, indexes, e-journals, online catalogs and recommended web sites.
 LexisNexis, Westlaw, and Bloomberg Law provide online access to primary sources plus the standard citators, digests, journals and treatises, and to many additional electronic resources.
 Other electronic resources may be accessed by subject, through the A-Z list, or though the LOLA online catalog.
 Electronic and print journals may be found in the full text electronic journal list.
 Biddle’s electronic also holdings include the Video/DVD Library, most of which are cataloged in LOLA as well.